Business Risks

 Countermeasures

 In order to discover and develop the next generation of management talent early on, the group has established the Otsuka Global Academy to secure personnel capable of business management based on the group's strategies.
-The group also believes that diverse human resources, without regard to attributes such as nationality, race, ethnicity, age, gender, disability or sexual orientation, are necessary to generate the innovative products and ideas that will drive long-term business growth.
+The group also believes that diverse human resources, without regard to attributes such as nationality, race, ethnicity, age, disability, gender, sexual orientation, or gender identity, are necessary to generate the innovative products and ideas that will drive long-term business growth.
 Accordingly, promotion of diversity is included in the Otsuka Group Global Code of Business Ethics, and by providing systems and mechanisms to support diverse human resources, the group is securing talent to support sustainable growth.
-Even amid the impact of the spread of COVID-19, we have established systems to facilitate smooth communication between employees under a telecommuting system, and we are promoting flexible work styles, in order to maintain and improve productivity.

 Environmental Issues